jeaustins27/Employee-Tracker/README.md

   # Employee Tracker

   ## Description
 This project is a command-line application that uses Node.js, Inquirer, and MySQL that can manage a company's employee database.
 You can view all employees, managers, department, total budget utilization.
-You can add employees, updated employees, and remove employees.
+You can add employees, update employees, and remove employees.
 You can also remove roles and departments.
 You can also update the managers and roles of employees.

   ## Table of Contents
   * [Project Links](#links)